Liked this post dedicated to The Fast and the Furious movie franchise?

 Naturally, people started to cited the video.
 Among my friends, you can still hear familiar combinations of words.
 What is there to say?
 Even today, my mom still urges me to go to work with one memorable phrase from there.

-After the previously mentioned cinematic masterpiece, I started rewatching all the original parts since The Fast and the Furious 2001.
+After the previously mentioned cinematic masterpiece, I started rewatching all the original parts since The Fast and the Furious movie.
 I liked them so much that even in one online RPG, I named my character first as Dominic Toretto and then as Ron Pearce.

 Tyrese Gibson plays the last-mentioned ever-joking guy.
 I guess you already know Vin Diesel’s character.
 Paul Walker played an undercover cop as Brian O’Connor.
 His sweetheart Mia was played by Jordana Brewster.